Galactic-Programming/larachat-ai/docs/AI_CONFIGURATION.md

 ### Issue: Only 2 models available

 **Explanation:** As of November 2025, Groq has deprecated many models.
-Only 2 models are currently working:
+Only 2 models are currently working: llama-3.3-70b-versatile and llama-3.1-8b-instant.

-- llama-3.3-70b-versatile
-- llama-3.1-8b-instant

 All deprecated models have been disabled in config/ai.php.
 This may change in the future - check Groq console for updates.

 ## API Reference